Jplaz02/RoleAssessment_Tool-main/README.md

 - This tool is intended for internal use only.
 - Role matching logic can be customized based on evolving company needs.
-- Make sure to update the Google Form ID and field mappings in `appsScript.gs` before deployment.
+- Make sure to update the Google Sheet ID and field mappings in `appsScript.gs` before deployment.